Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 Disney Cruise Vacation FAQs

 Disney Cruises cater to all ages, from infants to teenagers.
-That said, children aged 3-12 often get the most out of the experience due to the numerous activities aimed at this age group, such as the Oceaneer Club and Lab.
+That said, children aged 3-12 often get the most out of the experience due to the numerous activities aimed at this age group, such as Disney’s Oceaneer Club and Lab.
+These spaces are thoughtfully designed for young kids to explore, play, and engage with Disney magic.

-No, Disney Cruise Line doesn’t offer free cruising for kids 3 and under.
-However, their fares are typically less expensive than those for adults.
+No, Disney Cruise Line doesn’t offer free cruising for kids three and under.
+However, their fares are typically less expensive than those for adults, making it more budget-friendly for families with little ones.

 All Disney Cruise Line ships offer family-friendly amenities and activities.
 Choosing the best one depends on your family’s interests.
 The larger ships (Disney Dream and Disney Fantasy) have more amenities, while the smaller ships (Disney Magic and Disney Wonder) offer a more intimate setting.